 Classical education has served mankind for well over two millenia.
 It was developed by the Greeks and Romans, transformed by the church, and became a building block of western civilization.
-The classical approach to learning is comprised of three parts: method, content, and culture.
+The classical Christian approach to learning is comprised of four parts: method, content, formation, and culture.

 What is the Classical Method of Teaching?